Vicchang/RayarkTutorial/PresentationWeek2.md

   ```
   The "captured_i" is captured in each loop.
 However, its lifecycle is the same as each loop.
 That means the capture_i in the first loop is different from the second loop and so on.
 * ## What is RAII?
 Why should we prefer RAII over plain function calls?
   RALL is the abbreviation of resource acquisition is initialization.
 The local variable should be tied to obeject lifetime.
-On the other hand, if a local variable is created within a scope, it should be destructed as long as leaving the scope.
+On the other hand, if a local variable is created within a scope, it should be destroyed as long as leaving the scope.
 In that case, there are no resource leaks.
   If a implmentation follows RAII, it benefits from following perspective.
   1. Clean concept: local variable now is combined to the life cycle of the object.
-You don't need to worry about the destruction of the local variable because it detroies itself automatically as the object is destroyed.
+You don't need to worry about the destruction of the local variable because it detroys itself automatically as the object is destroyed.
   2. Exception safty: When exception occurs, the call stack would be broken.
 It has great chance to cause resource leak without the implmentation of RAII.
 A well-designed RAII could prevent this case.
   3. Immediation of resource releasing: GC will release resource automatically in the future, but RALL can guaruntee the resource would be released as long as the object is destroyed.
 In severe environment, it is better to release memory as quickly as possible.